quotidian-ennui/quotidian-ennui.github.io/_posts/2023-12-06-wsl2-intellij-woes.markdown

  26348 Fri Nov 30 00:00:00 GMT 1979 org/jetbrains/plugins/gradle/tooling/proxy/Main.class
 ```

-I don't know (I have my suspicions), and I don't care; I can continue using Visual Studio Code since it works well enough and keep having everything inside WSL2; Or... we just treat IntelliJ as _special_; ignore its WSL support and make sure we synchronize things between NTFS & ext4.
+I don't know for sure (I have my suspicions[^1]), and I don't care; I can continue using Visual Studio Code since it works well enough and keep having everything inside WSL2; Or... we just treat IntelliJ as _special_; ignore its WSL support and make sure we synchronize things between NTFS & ext4.

 Clearly we're in yet another fight with the tooling.
+I like things how I like them, and you're making assumptions that you shouldn't be making.
+Making the assumptions is one thing, but not documenting them is always a real pain in the ass.

 ## Enter Mutagen